castep-docs/workshop/docs/workshop/05_phonon.md

 ## B. Molecular modes in benzene

 The next part of this practical is to compute the modes and spectrum of a molecule and compare the result with a calculation of a molecular crystal.
-Our example is  benzene.
-You are supplied (in the workshop direxctory on arc, `/home/jryates/WORKSHOP`) with `.pdb` files describing a benzene molecule and a high-pressure crystalline polymorph, phase III.
+Our example is  [benzene](benzene.pdb)

 First run the isolated molecule calculation.
 Using the supplied PDB format file and using the `pdb2cell` utility, generate a `.cell` file for a single molecule calculation.
 There are a few other considerations to take into account for an isolated molecule calculation.